DAVID FRIED

 Rainscapes - Photography

 Observing what gives rise to civilizations, or may ultimately lead to their demise, Fried sees freshwater as an issue of great importance in the 21st century.
-Since ancient times, with prayer and ritual - to science and its methods, humans have wished to influence the weather, and although the collective human pursuit has undoubtedly had profound affects on the ecosystem, we are luckily still unable to control bigger systems such as the weather.
-Rain still falls freely through the world’s trees, and harvesting hands before completing it’s cycle.
-However, access to - and usage of - clean water is being moved into increasingly privatized hands, servicing industry more than local needs and down river ecosystems.
+Since ancient times, with prayer and rituals, to science and its methods, humans have wished to influence the weather.
+And although the collective human pursuit has undoubtedly had profound affects on the ecosystem, we are luckily still unable to control bigger systems such as the weather.
+Rain still falls freely through the world’s skies and harvesting hands before completing it’s cycle.
+However, access to—and usage of—clean water is being moved into increasingly privatized hands, servicing industry and profit more than local needs and down-river ecosystems.
 Fried’s Rainscapes portray sweet water at its birth and invites us to contemplate its worth as we become its temporary custodians.

 Interview exerpt: with Eva Mayer / Meier Stadtmagazin November 2007

-Weather is something that throughout the ages, humans have wished to influence and control by means of prayer and ritual, or by way of science and its methods.
-In 2003 there was a record drought in normally overcast Germany where I stay, and it was then that I began to document every night-time rainfall possible with an elaborate technique, which includes 8x10” film and up to 20,000 watts of flash.
-This is because my subject matter is essentially transparent and wants to stay that way!“
+Weather is something that throughout the ages, humans have wished to influence and control.
+In 2003 there was a record drought in normally overcast Germany where I stay, and it was then that I began to document every nighttime rainfall possible with an elaborate technique, which includes 8x10” film and up to 20,000 watts of flash.
+This is because my subject matter is essentially transparent and wants to stay that way.“

 << home texts >> english / deutsch Next >> Rainscapes page 2